Your Cart

 • Fruits and vegetables: Berries, banana, mango, pineapple, spinach and other greens, sweet potatoes, and other veggies and tubers.

-• Dairy products: Yogurt, milk or cottage cheese.
+• Dairy products: Greek yogurt, milk or cottage cheese.

 • Nuts and seeds: Almonds, walnuts, flax or chia seeds.

-It's also important to stay hydrated after a workout, so be sure to eat hydrating foods and drink plenty of water or other fluids, such as coconut water, herbal tea, bone broth and seltzer.
+It's also important to simply stay well hydrated after a workout, so be sure to eat hydrating foods and drink plenty of water or other fluids, such as coconut water.

 Sample Post-Workout Meals or Smoothies